norskeld/sigma/apps/docs/content/combinators/many.md

 # many

 `many` combinator applies `parser` *zero* or more times.
 Returns an array of the returned values of `parser`.
-This combinator never fails on its own and returns an empty list if nothing matched, but a [committed][commit] failure from `parser` propagates instead of ending the loop.
-Successes that consume no input are not collected, so the combinator always terminates.
+This combinator never fails on its own and returns an empty list if nothing matched, but a [committed][commit] failure from `parser` propagates instead of ending the loop, and the cursor rewinds to where the combinator started.
+A success that consumes no input ends the loop and isn't collected, so the combinator always terminates.

 ## Usage